leepface/presto/presto-docs/src/main/sphinx/functions/math.rst

     The a, b parameters must be positive real numbers and value v must be a real value.
     The value v must lie on the interval [0, 1].

+.. function:: inverse_t_cdf(df, p) -> double

+    Compute the inverse of the Student's t cdf with given degrees of freedom for the cumulative probability (p): P(N < n).
+The degrees of freedom must be a positive real value.
+    The probability p must lie on the interval [0, 1].

+.. function:: t_cdf(df, v) -> double

+    Compute the Student's t cdf with given degrees of freedom:  P(N < v; df).
+    The degrees of freedom must be a positive real number and value v must be a real value.

 .. function:: ln(x) -> double

     Returns the natural logarithm of ``x``.